pixelmatix/smartmatrix-docs/SmartMatrix/docs/start.md

 # SmartLED Shield (formerly SmartMatrix Shield)

-The SmartLED Shield (formerly SmartMatrix Shield) is the best way to connect the Teensy 3 to compatible Large RGB LED matrix display panels.
+The SmartLED Shield (formerly SmartMatrix Shield) is the best way to connect the Teensy 3 and Teensy 4 to compatible Large RGB LED matrix display panels.
 In combination with the SmartMatrix Library, you can create stunning LED visuals with just a few lines of code.

 > ![SmartLED Shield Shield](photos/sdv4isometric.jpg)
 > Photo courtesy Adafruit